 The Company has trademarks and trade names ("trademarks") that are indefinite-lived intangible assets.
-As of December 31, 2022, the carrying value of the intangible assets were \$81.6 million, of which \$51.8 million was attributed to prAna's trademark, after recognizing \$18.7 million of impairment loss in the year ended December 31, 2022.
-The Company used the relief from royalty method to estimate fair value, which requires management to make significant estimates and assumptions related to projected revenues, royalty rates and discount rates to estimate the fair value of the prAna trademark.
+As of December 31, 2023, the carrying value of the Intangible assets, net were \$79.9 million, of which \$51.8 million was attributed to prAna's trademark.
+The Company used the relief from royalty method to estimate fair value, which requires management to make significant estimates and assumptions related to projected net sales, royalty rates and discount rates.

-Auditing management's estimates and assumptions related to projected revenues for prAna involved especially subjective judgement.
+Auditing management's estimates and assumptions related to projected net sales, discount rate, and royalty rate for prAna involved especially subjective judgement.